menozero/journal/_posts/2018-03-08-first-post.md

 title: First post
 ---

+> Piutost che nigot, l'è mej piutost

 Welcome.
 This is my public —but personal— journal.
 A blog.
 A website.
+In 2018!